pymupdf/PyMuPDF/README.md

 > To some degree, PyMuPDF can therefore be used as an [image converter](https://github.com/pymupdf/PyMuPDF/wiki/How-to-Convert-Images): it can read a range of input formats and can produce **Portable Network Graphics (PNG)**, **Portable Anymaps** (**PNM**, etc.), **Portable Arbitrary Maps (PAM)**, **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in these cases.
 But interfacing with e.g. PIL/Pillow for image input and output is easy as well.

-**PDF files** can be created, joined or split up.
+**PDF documents** can be created, joined or split up.
 Pages can be inserted, deleted, re-arranged or modified in many ways (including annotations and form fields).

 * Images and fonts can be extracted or inserted.
 * Embedded files are fully supported.
 * PDFs can be reformatted to support double-sided printing, posterizing, applying logos or watermarks
 * Password protection is fully supported: decryption, encryption, encryption method selection, permmission level and user / owner password setting.
 * Low-level PDF structures can be accessed and modified.
 * PyMuPDF can also be used as a **module in the command line** using ``"python -m fitz ..."``.
-This is a versatile utility, which we will further develop over time.
+This is a versatile utility, which we will further develop going forward.
 It currently supports PDF document

     - **encryption / decryption / optimization**
     - creating **sub-documents**